alterationx10/alterationx10/blog/drafts/smooth-operator.md

 For deploying our `Operator`, we ultimately want to set up a `Deployment` for it, but we're going to need a few more bells and whistles first.
-Our app will need the right permissions to be able to watch our `CustomResourceDefinition`s, as well as creating secrets - these actions are done by the `ServiceAccount` our pod runs under.
+Our app will need the right permissions to be able to watch our `CustomResourceDefinition`s, as well as accessing secrets - these actions are done by the `ServiceAccount` our pod runs under.
 We will create a `ClusterRole` that has the required permissions, and use a `ClusterRoleBinding` to assign the `ClusterRole` to our `ServiceAccount`.